FFMG/myoddweb.piger/monitor/api/python/Doc/library/configparser.rst

 * *converters*, default value: not set

   Config parsers provide option value getters that perform type conversion.
-By default :meth:`getint`, :meth:`getfloat`, and :meth:`getboolean` are implemented.
+By default :meth:`~ConfigParser.getint`, :meth:`~ConfigParser.getfloat`, and :meth:`~ConfigParser.getboolean` are implemented.
 Should other getters be desirable, users may define them in a subclass or pass a dictionary where each key is a name of the converter and each value is a callable implementing said conversion.
 For instance, passing ``{'decimal': decimal.Decimal}`` would add :meth:`getdecimal` on both the parser object and all section proxies.
 In other words, it will be possible to write both ``parser_instance.getdecimal('section', 'key', fallback=0)`` and ``parser_instance['section'].getdecimal('key', 0)``.

   If the converter needs to access the state of the parser, it can be implemented as a method on a config parser subclass.
 If the name of this